ZhongyuZhang-hi/zhongyuzhang-hi.github.io/essays/CodingStandards.md

 This program violates multiple coding standards, making it difficult to read, understand, and maintain.
 It has poor and unclear naming standards for both functions and error types.
 The function name provides no indication of what the program does.
 While developers may still recognize its purpose in a simple program, poor naming conventions become a major issue in larger, more complex projects, where readability and maintainability are crucial.

 Additionally, just returning "error" is an inadequate approach to handling invalid input.
 A well-structured error-handling approach should be consistent, informative, and attention-grabbing, making it easier to identify and debug issues quickly.
 Providing meaningful error messages or implementing proper exception handling ensures that problems can be efficiently diagnosed and resolved.

+Poor naming and formatting may not seem like big issues in a small script, but they become serious obstacles in larger projects.
+Without consistent naming and formatting, teams struggle to debug issues and maintain clarity across the codebase.

 ## Example Continued